Quarterly Financial Report - For the period ending June 30, 2017

 2.1.3 Variance in Vote 10 – Grants and contributions

-The increase of $14.6 million in Vote 10 – Grants and contributions is a year-over-year increase in the 2016-17 Main Estimates mainly attributable to the increase in projected costs of the grant to compensate members of the RCMP for injuries received in the performance of their duties, as a result of increases in the number of Members receiving disability pension awards and the annual increases due to the indexation of disability pension benefits.
+The increase of $28.6 million in Vote 10 – Grants and contributions is related to a year-over-year increase in the 2017-18 Main Estimates which is attributed to the increase in projected costs of the grant to compensate members of the RCMP for injuries received in the performance of their duties, as a result of increases in the number of Members receiving disability pension awards and the annual increases due to the indexation of disability pension benefits.

 2.1.4 Variance in Budgetary statutory authorities

-The increase in budgetary statutory authorities of $19.2 million is primarily related to an increase in the 2016-17 Main Estimates and is associated to the increase in Employee Benefit Plan costs due to a change in the rate used to calculate Employee Benefit Plan costs government wide.
+The decrease in budgetary statutory authorities of $37.8 million is related to a decrease of $38.6 million in the 2017-18 Main Estimates and is primarily associated to the decrease in Employee Benefit Plan costs due to a change in the rate used to calculate Employee Benefit Plan costs government wide.
+The decrease is partially offset by a minor increase in the proceeds collected from the disposal of Crown assets.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-Table 2: Expenditures by Standard Object at Quarter End shows net expenditures used during the first quarter being approximately 14% lower than the previous year; this is a result of an overall reduction of expenditures in the current fiscal year.
-A year to date comparison of gross expenditures reflects a modest increase of $4.8 million in 2016-17 over 2015-16.
+Table 2: Expenditures by standard object at quarter end shows that the net expenditures used during the first quarter of 2017-18 being 73% higher than the previous year; this is a result of revenue collection being significantly lower than 2016-17 as well as Personnel being higher in 2017-18.
+A year-to-date comparison of gross expenditures reflects an increase of $211.2 million or 21% in 2017-18 over 2016-17.
 A detailed review by standard object emphasizes some significant variances which are described below.

 2.2.1 Variance by Revenue

-Vote netted revenue collected in 2016-17 is higher by $87.0 million (or 22%) over the same period last year, which is attributed to an increase of $86.9 million in Contract Policing Services.
-The increased revenue collection is due to timing differences and to an overall increase in activities in that program.
+Vote netted revenue collected in 2017-18 is lower by $169.1 million (or 35%) over the same period last year.
+The decrease is related to timing of invoice processing in Contract Policing Services.
+The final revenue collection for 2017-18 is anticipated to have a year-over-year increase of 3% as compared to 2016-17.

 2.2.2 Variance by Personnel